oras-project/oras-go/MIGRATION_GUIDE.md

 # Migration Guide

-ORAS Go library has been completely rewritten and has become:
+In version `v2`, ORAS Go library has been completely rewritten with:

-- simpler to use
-- easier to maintain
+- More unified interfaces
-- well tested
+- Fewer dependencies
+- Higher test coverage
-- well documented
+- Better documentation

-As there are breaking changes of APIs, the version `v2` is introduced.
-Documentation and examples of the `v2` APIs can be found at [pkg.go.dev](https://pkg.go.dev/oras.land/oras-go/v2).
+Documentation and examples can be found at [pkg.go.dev](https://pkg.go.dev/oras.land/oras-go/v2).

 ## Migrating to `v2`